 IMPORTANT NOTE - DLC receives no Government Funding which means that it is not registered with the SFA (Skills Funding Agency).
-Unfortunately, although many funding sources are fine for DistanceLearningCentre.com students, this means that certain sources of grant funding are not available to our students, some examples are:
+Although many funding sources are fine for DistanceLearningCentre.com students, government-backed sources are not available.
+Some examples are:

 - ILAs (Individual Learner Accounts)

 - Advanced Learner Loans

 - Any other grants/loans via Student Finance England

 Enhanced Learning Credits (ELCs).
 The MOD's Enhanced Learning Credits Scheme is an initiative to promote lifelong learning amongst members of the Armed Forces.
 DistanceLearningCentre.com is an approved learning provider on this scheme (our Provider ID is 4227) and our courses can be found on the ELC database.
 If you have ELCs and want to use them to study with DistanceLearningCentre.com, find out how >>>

 Standard Learning Credits (SLC) - Armed Forces Personnel can apply to use the Standard Learning Credits towards the cost of their learning for GCSE and Level 2 Progression Awards.
 If you want to use Standard learning credits to study with DistanceLearningCentre.com, you must take advice from your local Education Officer to understand the eligibility of using SLC for a course and how to apply.
 SLC is a refund scheme and operates as an annualised allowance from 1 Apr to 31 Mar and cannot be carried forward from year to year.
 SLC monies are paid to claimants upon completion of learning and you will be required to provide proof of payment and proof of completion or attendance.